 A branch campus maintenance tax that is established by election is levied by Moore County and Hereford Independent School District.
 It is levied each October 1 on the assessed value listed as of the prior January 1 for all real and business personal property located in the District.
 Collections are transferred to the College to be used for operation of a branch campus in Dumas, Texas, and Hereford, Texas.
 This revenue is reported under local grant contracts.
-Collections in fiscal year 2018 (including penalties and interest) from Moore County totaled approximately \$1,073,000, and from Hereford Independent School District totaled approximately \$743,000.
+Collections in fiscal years 2019 and 2018 (including penalties and interest) from Moore County totaled approximately \$1,095,000 and \$1,073,000, respectively, and from Hereford Independent School District totaled approximately \$766,000 and \$743,000, respectively.